 "McLoughlin received a sentence of life imprisonment with a 40-year minimum term.

-"The attorney general considers that a whole-life order ought to have been made on the facts of the case and that the sentence was, therefore, unduly lenient."'Law not changed'
+"The attorney general considers that a whole-life order ought to have been made on the facts of the case and that the sentence was, therefore, unduly lenient."

 On the day of the sentencing, Justice Secretary Chris Grayling said whole-life tariffs should be available to British judges, despite a European ruling they breach human rights laws.